Table of Contents

 Inhaled corticosteroids in addition to intravenous steroids are helpful in alleviating the symptoms of croup.
 Additionally, fluid replacement therapy should be started in children to avoid dehydration.
 Inhaled racemic epinephrine can also provide symptomatic relief.

 Treatment of epiglottitis

-Intravenous administration of antibiotics is indicated and should be started before the availability of the culture results.
+Intravenous administration of antibiotics is indicated and should be started before the availability of culture results.
 Ceftriaxone and cefuroxime are common first-line therapies for epiglottitis.
-Close contacts of the patient should also receive prophylactic antibiotic therapy.
+Those who experienced intimate contact with the patient should also receive prophylactic antibiotic therapy.